 Let me show you how to Create a Card in Power BI with an example.
 A card is useful to display a single number (or metric value).
 For example, If we want to track the total orders, total sales value, or total quotations we sent, we can use this Card visualization.

-For this Power BI Card demo, we will use the SQL Data Source that we created in our previous article.
-So, Please refer to Connect to SQL Server article to understand the Power BI Data Source.
+For this Power BI Card demo, we will use the SQL Data Source we created in our previous article.
+So, Please refer to the Connect to SQL Server and the List of Charts articles to understand the Power BI Data Source.

 How to Create a Card in Power BI